ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS checks that the claims 'context_id', 'salt_input', and 'cnf' are included in the access token.

-  If any of these claims are missing or malformed, the RS MUST consider the access token invalid, and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+  If any of these claims are missing or malformed, the RS MUST consider the access token invalid and MUST reply to the client with an error response code equivalent to the CoAP code 4.00 (Bad Request).

   Otherwise, the RS retrieves:

-  - GID\* as the GID of the OSCORE group, specified in the 'context_id' claim.
+  - GID\* as the GID of the OSCORE group, which is specified in the 'context_id' claim.

-  - SID\* as the Sender ID that the client has in the OSCORE group, specified in the 'salt_input' claim.
+  - SID\* as the Sender ID that the client has in the OSCORE group, which is specified in the 'salt_input' claim.

-  - AUTH_CRED_C\* as the authentication credential that the client uses in the OSCORE group, specified in the inner confirmation value of the 'cnf' claim.
+  - AUTH_CRED_C\* as the authentication credential that the client uses in the OSCORE group, which is specified in the inner confirmation value of the 'cnf' claim.

 * The RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.